open-ecosystem-federation/about/README.md

 ## History

 - 2020/01 to 2020/03
-  - Future Borders and HMRC sponsor an eight week Alpha to build on the work in the OIX wihtepaper
+  - Future Borders and HMRC sponsor an eight week Alpha to build on the work in the OIX whitepaper
 - 2019/11
   - OIX Published [Event-based Attribute Assurance Whitepaper](https://openidentityexchange.org/wp-content/uploads/2019/11/191101-Building-a-Trusted-Environment-Whitepaper-FINAL.pdf)
 - 2019/05 to 2019/08